 The Wingate Threshold Measurement: In the WANT (Wingate Anaerobic Test) they tested 139 test subjects for 20 minutes of continuous exercise with an average blood lactate of 10.02.
 With the FK machine, the test subjects after 4 minutes of non-continuous exercise the average blood lactate was 10.69 with an average heart rate of 175 bpm.

 The report was so impressive the results have been submitted to The International Journal of Exercise Science.
-We expect to be published by Jan 2014.
+The article was published on 05/17/2014.

 Now currently as we get ready to bring this new technology to the market I will be training to try and fight in 2014 at age 49 years old.
 The purpose of fighting is to show the consumer what can be achieved with this revolutionary training tool that seems to defy understanding.
 I will keep everyone posted with the schedule of the fight, who my opponent is and how long it will take for me to get an invitation to fight the UFC Heavy Weight Champion as a nobody at 50 years old.
 That is my confidence in the performance that is developed using this radical new approach to conditioning regardless of what arena you compete in.